-Budgeted cost: £47,871
+Budgeted cost: £47,000

 Activity Evidence that supports this approach Challenge number(s) addressed AHT teaching and lead intervention groups of targeted disadvantaged pupils who are at risk of not reaching ARE or targeted for greater depth, twice per week in EYFS, Y2 & Y6 Additional small group support can be effectively targeted at pupils from disadvantaged backgrounds, and should be considered as part of a school's pupil premium strategy.
 Individualised instruction EEF (educationendowmentfoundation. org.uk) 3, 4, 5, 6, 7 1:1 phonics top-up sessions (daily sessions) for identified pupils in Y1/Y2 who need additional support to pass phonics screening check.
 Support provided for parents to be able to support their child easily at home with resources to help.
 The teaching of phonics should be explicit and systematic to support children in making connections between the sound patterns they hear in words and the way that these words are written. https://educationendowmentfoundation.org.uk/evidence-summaries/teaching-learning-toolkit/phonics/ Tuition is more likely to make an impact if it is additional to and explicitly linked with normal lessons.
-One to one tuition EEF (educationendowmentfoundation.org.uk) 3, 5, 7, 12 Purchase of a programme to improve listening, narrative and vocabulary skills for disadvantaged pupils who have relatively low spoken language skills.
+One to one tuition EEF (educationendowmentfoundation.org.uk) 3, 5, 7, 12 Purchase of a program to improve listening, narrative and vocabulary skills for disadvantaged pupils who have relatively low spoken language skills.
 Oral language interventions can have a positive impact on pupils' language skills.
-Approaches that focus on speaking, listening and a combination of the two show positive impacts on attainment: Oral language interventions EEF (educationendowmentfoundation.org .uk) 2, 3, 5, 6, 7, 9 Third Space maths teaching for the year; 1:1 online maths teaching for 15 pupils per term.
-Taught in 15 week blocks, 1 hour session each week.
-The EEF report describes Third Space Learning as "an excellent holistic learning experience via one-to-one tuition that individualises learning and has the potential to accelerate it."
-3, 7
+Approaches that focus on speaking, listening and a combination of the two show positive impacts on attainment: Oral language interventions EEF (educationendowmentfoundation.org .uk) 2, 3, 5, 6, 7, 9 Engaging with the National Tutoring Program to provide a blend of tuition, mentoring and school-led tutoring for pupils whose education has been most impacted by the Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining pu- pils or those falling behind, both one- to-one: 2, 3, 5, 6, 7, 8, 9, 10, 12 pandemic.
+A significant proportion of the pupils who receive tutoring will be disadvantaged, including those who are high attainers.
+One to one tuition EEF (educa- tionendowmentfoundation.org.uk)And in small groups:Small group tuition Toolkit Strand Education Endowment Foundation EEF -- -- --